Find Affordable College Courses

 After completing their Bachelor's Degree, journalism graduates from UC carry an average student debt load of $26,622.

-Full Journalism at University of Cincinnati - Main Campus Report
+Read full report on Journalism at University of Cincinnati - Main Campus

-Bowling Green State University - Main Campus came in at #6 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in Ohio ranking.
-BGSU is a large public school located in the town of Bowling Green.
+Bowling Green State University - Main Campus ranked #6 on this year’s Most Popular Journalism Bachelor’s Degree Schools in Ohio list.
+BGSU is a fairly large public school located in the fringe town of Bowling Green.

 Of the 14 students majoring in journalism at BGSU, 50% are male and 50% are female.